-Develop essential engineering skills with expert instruction and practical examples.
+Develop essential 3d, animation & cad skills with expert instruction and practical examples.

 With the help of these lessons, you may begin to visualize and create the elevation profile of land surfaces along a horizontal alignment.
 In a profile, surface elevations are mostly displayed along a horizontal alignment.
 Use profiles to see the landscape over a certain area or along a route of interest.